 There are many challenges that come with attempting to consolidate different data sources and schemas into a single location.
 Either time needs to be spent during the migration of the data to normalize the data into a common schema, or the tools that ultimately query that combined data need to be robust enough to be able to handle the complexities of different data sets without impacting report generation latency.

-A recent client of ClearScale, an AWS Premier Consulting Partner, experienced this concerning scenario.
+A recent client of ClearScale experienced this concerning scenario.
 The organization had amassed an enormous amount of customer transactional data from a number of different sources in a diversity of data formats.
-From store-level transactions to coupon redemption, app clicks, email clicks and social media, the client had many different views of its customers’ buying behavior.
+From store-level transactions to coupon redemption, app clicks, email clicks, and social media, the client had many different views of its customers’ buying behavior.

 With all of this wealth of information, the client struggled with finding a way to distill it down into a singular view of a customer’s shopping and buying habits.
 With the goal being to increase sales by leveraging customer purchasing behavior through direct marketing offers, the client needed to find a way to not only consolidate the data, but find ways to analyze it effectively.